Salesforce Training Course: Administrator and ...

 There has always been a never-ending debate over On-Premise vs Cloud Computing, and which among the two is better.
 In this article, I will explain everything you should know about this topic.

-If you are interested in learning more about Cloud Computing, take a look at the live courses by Edureka.
+If you are interested in learning more about Cloud Computing, take a look at the Cloud Computing Courses by Edureka.

 In the current era of expanding IT enterprise, one must consider whether an On-Premise architecture or Cloud Computing will serve the purpose better.
 In this On-Premise vs Cloud Computing article, I will be discussing the following topics:-